kaihouguide/the_ULTIMATE_android_mining_setup/README.md

     *   To save and exit, press `Ctrl+X`, then `Y`, then `Enter`.

     ![Screenshot of sudoers file](./Screenshot%202025-06-23%20121624.png)
-    *(Note: The image will appear here once you upload the screenshot file to your repository.)*

 6.  **Switch to your new user account:**
     ```sh